JangalaVikramSimha/JangalaVikramSimha/README.md

 - 👋 Hi, I’m @JangalaVikramSimha
 - 👀 I’m interested in java
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on java  developers
+- 💞️ I’m looking to collaborate on java projects
 - 📫 How to reach me jvikramsimha@gmail.com

 <!---